ballerina-platform/ballerina-dev-website/learn/user-guide/testing-ballerina-code/executing-tests.md

 ```

 Generate an HTML test report without code coverage information.
-Also, dump test results in JSON format.
+Also, dump the test results in the JSON format.

 ```
 $ bal test --test-report
 ```

-Dump only the test results in JSON format.
+Dump only the test results in the JSON format.

 ```
 $ bal test --code-coverage
 ```

 Generate an HTML test report with code coverage information.
-Also, dump test results in JSON format.
+Also, dump the test results in the JSON format.

 ```
 $ bal test --test-report --code-coverage
 ```

 Generate a JaCoCo XML test report with code coverage information.
-Also, dump test results in JSON format.
+Also, dump the test results in the JSON format.

 ```
 $ bal test --code-coverage --coverage-format=xml
 ```

 Generate an HTML test report and a JaCoCo XML test report with code coverage information.
-Also, dump test results in JSON format.
+Also, dump the test results in the JSON format.

 ```
 $ bal test --test-report --code-coverage --coverage-format=xml